bugfender/rn-bugfender/README.md

   // enableLogcatLogging: false,
 });

-// Sending logs with different levels
+// Send logs with different levels
 Bugfender.log ('This is a debug log in Bugfender from React Native');
 Bugfender.warn ('This is a warn log in Bugfender from React Native');
 Bugfender.error ('This is a error log in Bugfender from React Native');